byoigres/rmotd/src/markdown/what-is-this.en.md

 # What is this?

 This is a simple web page that shows you the number of minutes remaining in the day in a block mode (and with a giant number in the center), each block represents one of the 1,440 minutes that the day has and it goes empty every second.

+# Why I want this?

 This is not about what you want but about what you can realize by watching every minute getting empty.